 This is part two of our “Let’s Talk about Real-time PCR” post, so check out part one if you haven’t yet.

-A PCR efficiency greater than 1 would suggest that more than 100% of the targets are replicated each cycle.
+If your PCR efficiency is high, or greater than 1, this would suggest that more than 100% of the targets are replicated each cycle.
 What’s going on?
 The presence of inhibitors in the sample is frequently the source of efficiency measures greater than 1.
 The greatest inhibition is in the most concentrated samples used in a dilution series, so the effect of inhibition on the standard curve is more pronounced at one end and distorts the slope of the curve, changing the efficiency calculation.
-You may need to dilute the sample to dilute out any contaminants.
+To fix high PCR efficiency, you may need to dilute the sample to dilute out any contaminants.

-Your samples may have evaporated if they were not stored correctly, increasing the concentration of the target.
-Carry out a melting curve at the end of PCR to make sure you are only amplifying the expected target and not amplifying something unexpected or primer dimers.
+Your Ct values are low because your samples may have evaporated if they were not stored correctly, which increases the concentration of the target.
+To fix this, carry out a melting curve at the end of PCR to make sure you are only amplifying the expected target and not amplifying something unexpected or primer dimers.

-4. Why is there amplification in the no template control?
+Why is there amplification in the no-template control?

 We hope this is helpful as you troubleshoot your qPCR.
-Find more qPCR tips and solutions in the free Azure qPCR Troubleshooting guide.
+You can find more qPCR tips and solutions by downloading our free qPCR Troubleshooting guide.